bellingcat/EDGAR/README.md

 - `Filed date ranges` (since the same behavior can be achieved with `Filed from` and `Filed to` dates)
 - `Principal executive offices in` (though it could be added in the future by hardcoding the list of supported values)

+### Pagination

+The tool supports pagination, and will automatically download all available search results.

+In addition, it works around a limitation of the SEC website that only displays the first 10000 results, by automatically splitting date ranges into smaller ones until the number of results is below 10000, ensuring that all results are downloaded.

 ### Output formats

 Currently supported outputs formats are: